 AMD RYZEN 7 2700

 The second processor that I bought and already installed in my PC was the Ryzen 7 2700 for $140 USD.
-This processor was $300 USD when it first came out two years ago.
-Since the Ryzen 3000 processors came out earlier this year, the price for the 2700 varied from $170 USD to $190 USD.
-Not surprisingly, the price dropped to $140 USD at Amazon on Thanksgiving Day.
-I ordered it, got it on Saturday and overclocked at 3.9GHz on Sunday.
+A $300 USD processor when it first came out two years ago.
+Since the Ryzen 3000-series processors came out earlier this year, the 2700 price varied from $170 USD to $190 USD.
+The price dropped to $140 USD at Amazon on Thanksgiving Day.
+I ordered it, got it on Saturday, and overclocked at 3.9GHz on Sunday.

 Why did I pre-order the Athlon 3000G, a 2-core/4-thread processor, and then ordered the Ryzen 7 2700, an 8-core/16-thread processor, for my PC?